-Do you see water pooling around the toilet?
+Do you notice water on the floor at the base of the toilet?
 Don’t ignore this problem.
-Left unaddressed, your toilet will continue leaking slowly with each flush, allowing toilet water to pool on the bathroom floor and potentially causing expensive mold damage and rot in the subfloor.
+Left unaddressed, your toilet will continue leaking slowly with each flush, allowing dirty water to pool on the bathroom floor and potentially causing potentially dangerous mold damage and rot in the subfloor.

 Test Your Leaky Toilet